 Attributes of a successful research intern candidate include:

-- Excellent research, writing, editing and proofreading skills with strong ability to communicate clearly and concisely
+- Excellent research, writing, editing and proofreading skills with a strong ability to communicate clearly and concisely

 - Strong analytical and critical thinking ability